-Will AI Replace Jobs in Australia?
-And Will It Cause House Prices to Fall?
+Will AI Replace Jobs And Cause Australian House Prices to Fall?

-Yes — AI will replace some jobs in Australia, but it is more likely to replace tasks first, compress headcount in certain white-collar roles, and reshape jobs faster than it wipes them out completely.
+AI will replace some jobs in Australia.
+It's not a question of IF, but WHEN.
+However, it is more likely to replace tasks first, compress headcount in certain white-collar roles, and reshape jobs faster than it wipes them out completely.

-My view: AI will not cause Australia-wide mass unemployment by itself in the next few years.
+AI will not cause Australia-wide mass unemployment by itself in the next few years.
 But it will absolutely create pain in specific industries, especially office-based, repeatable, process-heavy roles.
 The bigger risk is not “everyone loses their job”.
-The bigger risk is middle-income white-collar workers getting squeezed while AI-capable workers become much more valuable.
+The bigger risk is middle-income white-collar workers getting squeezed while AI-capable workers become much more resilient and probably more valuable.

 Jobs and Skills Australia says generative AI is currently more likely to augment jobs than replace them, with higher automation risk concentrated in routine clerical and administrative roles.
-It also says the outcome is not fixed — it depends on how businesses adopt AI, how workers retrain, and how policy responds.
+It also says the outcome is not fixed.
+It depends on how businesses integrate AI, how workers retrain and adapt, and how the company policy responds.

 The RBA’s summary is similar: some roles will be automated and displaced, but a much larger share of roles are exposed to AI-assisted work rather than outright job elimination.
 It cites Jobs and Skills Australia estimating that nearly 90% of Australian jobs have medium-to-high augmentation exposure, meaning AI changes how work is done more than simply deleting jobs.